 This process is in many ways much more efficient and direct.
 In submitting a no-fault insurance claim, you do not have to worry about whether the insurance company will deny your claim because of any dispute about the cause of the accident.
 You do not bear the burden of having to prove to the other insurance company that that fault of the accident lies with the other driver, and not you.

-But the other side of the coin is that in a no-fault claim, you're limited in the kinds of compensation you can collect.
+But the other side of the coin is that in a no-fault claim, you still aren't guaranteed a settlement, and you're limited in the kinds of compensation you can collect.
 Whereas in a third party insurance claim or lawsuit against the at-fault driver you can recover "pain and suffering" damages on top of reimbursement for medical bills and lost income, "pain and suffering" and other "general" damages are not available in a no-fault car insurance claim.

 One purpose of no-fault insurance is to reduce the monetary costs associated with lengthy insurance claims and litigation.
 Since any dispute about the cause of a car accident becomes irrelevant in a no-fault insurance state, the insurance companies in those states tend to pay claims much more quickly and with much less hassle.